prof-rossetti/intro-to-python/notes/python/modules/csv.md

 #> New Haven,Ravens
 ```

+> FYI: if you're on Windows, this CSV writing approach may insert a blank row between each real row you're trying to write.
+To remedy this, change your file open command to: `with open(csv_file_path, "w", newline="") as csv_file:`.
+The `newline` parameter should fix this behavior.

 ## Reading CSV Files

 Process the "teams.csv" file into some Python dictionaries by running this script: